 If you are a permanent resident of the United States, you can file for U.S. citizenship through USCIS.
 The cost is relatively low and the benefits are great, as you can see below.
 These are just the top 5 reasons to become a naturalized U.S. Citizen.
 There are other very good reasons that are not listed below.

 (As a side note: If you have committed crimes in the past you should have an immigration attorney review your situation prior to filing for U.S. Citizenship.
-Otherwise, you could face very serious consequences.)
+Otherwise, if the crime is serious enough you could have your U.S. Citizenship case denied or worse you could lose your green card.)

 2. You will enjoy easier re-entry into the United States.
 If you become a United States Citizen then you will no longer have to deal with the longer lines at the airports and other ports of entry.
 These lines are reserved for green card holders.

 3. You will Have the ability to take very long trips outside the United States.
 As a United States Citizen you can take long trips outside of the United States and never have to worry about when you need to return to the United States.
 In other words you do not have to worry that USCIS will deem that you have abandoned your green card.
-This is a very serious issue and one which needs to be looked at if you are a permanent resident and plan on spending a fair amount of time outside of the United States.
+This is a very serious issue and one which needs to be looked at, by an experienced immigration attorney, if you are a permanent resident and plan on spending a fair amount of time outside of the United States.

 5. You will have the ability to obtain federal grants, federal jobs and other government benefits.
 Let’s face it, we are dealing with difficult economic times.
 Any extra opportunity you have for a job should be explored.
 Certain jobs in our economy require U.S. citizenship.
 These include many local, state, and federal government jobs.
 In addition, many federal grants and scholarships are available only to U.S. citizens.